 Eight limestone grotesques, perched on Dyche Hall, have watched over KU for the past 114 years.
 In fall 2017, these iconic, mythical beasts were taken down and moved into the Museum to preserve them from further weathering.

-We are only $20,000 short of our goal.
-Give now to help us finish this important project.
+Give now to this important project.

 Over the past four years, KU paleontologists led by David Burnham have discovered T. rex fossils and brought them back to KU.
 You can be a part of this adventure by supporting the students and staff participating in the expedition.